 If the infection doesn’t get better after trying each of these, call your healthcare provider.
 They may ask you to take a photo of the area and send it to them using your MyMSK (MSK’s patient portal) account.

 - If you don’t have an MyMSK account, visit my.mskcc.org or call 646-227-2593 to sign up.
-For more information, talk with someone in your healthcare provider’s office or watch the video How to Enroll in the Patient Portal: MyMSK.
+For more information, talk with someone in your healthcare provider’s office or watch the video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.

 - Portal messages are only answered during office hours and shouldn’t be used for emergencies.